Developer Guide

 Portable applications (databases)

 Because various databases can be implemented for use with Intrexx, the SQL statements should be defined as neutrally as possible.
 This means that database-specific functions should not be used.
 The ANSI SQL standard is to be upheld here.
-If there are not any neutral alternatives for an SQL statement, a database switching point must be defined for the SQL statement; this uses the appropriate statement for each database.
+If there is no neutral alternative for an SQL statement, a database switch must be defined for the SQL statement, which uses the appropriate statement for each database.

 Switching point for Groovy: